 2.2 Subcontractor Applicability

-Subcontractors shall comply with this procedure.
-The requirements of this procedure will be communicated to subcontractors, as appropriate, through subcontract language.
+Subcontractors will be trained as required to the requirements of this Procedure and shall comply with this Procedure.
+The requirements of this Procedure will be communicated to subcontractors, as appropriate, through subcontract language.

 3.0 RESPONSIBILITIES